3liz/qjazz/python_modules/py-qgis-processes/doc/standards.rst

 :x-range-exclude: A 2-tuple of numbers indicating a exclusive range
 :x-range-exclude-left: 2-tuple of numbers indicating a left exclusive range
 :x-range-exclude-right: A 2-tuple of numbers indicating a right exclusive range
-:x-feature-source: A source name with optional attributs for selecting features
+:x-feature-source: A source name with optional attributes for selecting features